 Grantees will be expected to meet NCF’s requirements for a final financial and narrative report as well as a presentation to community foundation staff and the NCF Advisory Board if requested.
 Grantees may be asked to participate in periodic meetings to share information on project activities and best practices.

 All applications must be submitted online by 5:00 p.m.
-CST on the due date through the internet grant application module (iGAM).
+CST on the due date through the online grant application.
+The online application may be accessed here.